 Play needs to be child-led.

-After introducing a new learning prompt to my preschooler, I try and stand back and watch his thinking.
+After introducing a new learning prompt to my preschooler, I try to stand back and watch his thinking.

-Many times I see my idea evolve into something different that is still beneficial to his learning development.
+Many times, I see my idea evolve into something different that is still beneficial to his learning.

 My four-year-old sorted and then created a tunnel under the table.